graycoreio/daffodil/README.md

 ### Running the example foundation-app
 1. Ensure that lerna is installed in your local environment `npm install --global lerna`.
 2. Run `lerna bootstrap`.
 This will basically run `npm install` in all required packages within the project.
-3. Compile the `@daffodil/core` project by running `npm run-script build:lib`
+3. Compile the `@daffodil/core` project by running `ng build core`
     * This will compile the `@daffodil/core` module into an npm package in the `dist` folder, identical to the one located in the npm `@daffodil/core` repository.
 4. `ng serve --project=foundation-demo`
 5. Navigate to `localhost:4200` in your browser of choice

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) using [Nrwl Nx](https://nrwl.io/nx).

-## Getting started

-**Running the example foundation-app**

-- Ensure that lerna is installed in your local environment `npm install --global lerna`.
-- Clone this repository and run `cd daffodil`.
-- Run `lerna bootstrap`.
-This will basically run `npm install` in all required packages within the project.
-- Compile the `@daffodil/core` project by running `npm run-script build:lib`.
-This will compile the `@daffodil/core` module into an npm package in the `dist` folder, identical to the one located in the npm `@daffodil/core` repository.
-- To run the foundation-app that points to the built `@daffodil/core` module, run `ng serve --app=foundation-demo`.
-This will serve the foundation-app to `localhost:4200`.

 ## Contributing
 Please read the [contributing guidelines here](https://github.com/graycore/daffodil/blob/master/CONTRIBUTING.md).

-## Development server

-Run `ng serve --app=myapp` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm build:lib` to build the @daffodil/core project.
+Run `ng build core` to build the @daffodil/core project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Release